 A. The Spiritual plane of existence is an outgrowth of the material one.
 It is right here.
-You deal with the material plane-we with the spiritual: both are right here.
-The material and spiritual are both visible to us, while the material alone is visible
+You doal with the material plane-we with the spiritual; both are right here.
+The material and spiritual are both visible to us, while the material alone is visible to you.

 You might as well think of going far down for the spirit world, as far up for it.
-The idea of going far away is derived from the theological idea of a far-
+The idea of going far away is derived from the theological idea of a faroff heaven!